sto3014/LRPhotos/README.md

 __^!|!$__ excludes all albums which have an exclamation mark at the beginning or at the end of their names.

 The __Root Folder for Albums__ is used to define a global folder for all albums in this service.

+The checkbox __Keep out of date photos in albums__ decides if a out-of-date photo is removed from the album.
+Remarks: As it is not possible in applescript to remove media items from an album, the album is deleted an recreated.

 ## Use Cases